UBC-MDS/gradecalculatorpy/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-## CONTRIBUTORS
+## Contributors

-Members of Group 20 of DSCI524 at UBC: Chen Lin, Edward Yukun Zhang, Shirley Zhang
+Members of Group 20 of DSCI524 at UBC: <br> Chen Lin, Edward Yukun Zhang, Shirley Zhang

 ## License